Ready to Grow Your Business Fast?

 Here’s How I Grew Five Businesses, and Eventually Sold One to a Fortune 500 Company.

 How to Know the Differences Between Sales vs Marketing

-Many small business owners are not aware of the differences between sales and marketing.
-Most business owners understand sales, but marketing carries a bit of mystique for them.
-Branding can be even more obscure to entrepreneurs.
+These days, many small business owners are not aware of the differences in marketing vs. sales.
+Most business owners understand sales, of course, but marketing carries a bit of mystique for them, and branding can be even more obscure to entrepreneurs.

 The Two Can Be Intertwined